 Common Misconceptions About Pre-Existing Conditions

 There are several common misconceptions about pre-existing conditions and workers’ compensation claims.
-Many people mistakenly believe that pre-existing conditions are not covered under workers’ compensation claims.
+For example, some people mistakenly believe that pre-existing conditions are not covered under workers’ compensation claims.
 However, this is not true; aggravation of a pre-existing condition due to work-related activities can be eligible for workers’ compensation benefits.

-Unfortunately, not recognising how workplace conditions can aggravate a pre-existing condition may lead to disputes over who is to blame for worsening an original injury or condition.
+Unfortunately, failing to recognise how workplace conditions can aggravate a pre-existing condition may lead to disputes over who is to blame for worsening an original injury or condition.
 For instance, verbal abuse at work may exacerbate an employee’s major depressive disorder, making them eligible for compensation.

 When a pre-existing injury or condition worsens due to your employment, you might have significant medical expenses and lost wages.
 In this case, a workers’ compensation lawyer can advise on how to prove that your employment significantly contributed to problems with your health.